flood AWARENESS

 SURVIVE

-✓ Follow reliable sources of information.
+✓ Follow reliable information sources.

 ✓ Leave immediately when told by officials to go.

-✓ Just six inches of moving water can make you fall.
+✖︎ Never walk or swim in moving water.
+Just six inches of moving water can make you fall.

-✓ Never drive into flooded areas.
+✖︎ Never drive into flooded areas.
 A foot of water will float many vehicles; two feet can sweep away a truck.

 ✓ If trapped inside by floodwaters, move to higher floors or roof, but not attics.